mrbablusanam/Gossner-College-Ranchi/README.md

-# Saving the README content to a text file for the user to download
 readme_content = """# Gossner College Ranchi - Website Clone

 Welcome to the **Gossner College Ranchi Website Clone** repository! 🎓 This project is a faithful replication of the official Gossner College Ranchi website, created using **HTML**, **CSS**, and **JavaScript**.
 It aims to showcase my web development skills while paying homage to my college's online presence.